Skip to main content

 Hutchins GE Courses:

-First year Hutchins GE Program students also take a transition course, LIBS 103 (1 unit), Fall and Spring semester.
+First year Hutchins GE Program students also take a transition course, LIBS 103 (1 unit), Spring semester.
 Students who choose the writing support option on the GE A2 Directed

 Self-Placement survey enroll in LIBS 100 (2 units) during their first year Fall semester, along with LIBS 101.